CSCfi/csc-env-eff/hands-on/allas/allas-exercises.md

 Check how this looks like in the Pouta web interface.
 Open browser and go to: [https://pouta.csc.fi/](https://pouta.csc.fi/)

-In Pouta interface, go to _object store_ section, list the buckets (that are here called as “Containers”).
+In Pouta interface, go to _object store_ section, list the buckets (which are here called as “Containers”).
 Locate your own _xxxx-genomes-rc_ directory and download one of the uploaded fasta files to your local computer.

 ### Upload case 2. a-put

-Upload the pyhium directory from to Allas using following commands (replace XXXX with your user account)
+Upload the pythium directory from Puhti to Allas using following commands (replace XXXX with your user account)

 A-put case 1: Store everything in one object: